 Our friends at Dior invited ArtSocial Club members to an exclusive exhibition preview at Tate Britain.

-The first event in the Photography in Focus series this year was the tour of the exhibition of Elton John's private collection.
+The first event in the Photography in Focus series this year was the tour of the exhibition of Elton John's private collection with Tate senior curator Simon Baker.
 We had a chance to get the most comprehensive overview of photography of the 20th century including iconic works of over 70 modernist artists all in one space.
-Simon Baker shared his knowledge and passion about selected rare vintage prints and gave us insights on artists' approaches and pioneering techniques, that led photography to be recognised as a form of art today.

 An after-hours guided visit of the most talked-about exhibition in London now, with the leading curator Ann Dumas.
 After the tour ArtSocial Club members enjoyed drinks at the Academicians' Room to celebrate the start of the cultural season.

 Just before Christmas ArtSocial Foundation hosted its very first charity gala to raise funds for programmes of the Foundation in 2017.
 A festive dinner for 65 guests at One Hyde Park was followed by a live auction conducted by a Sotheby's auctioneer Lord Poltimore.

 Following the buzz of Frieze we gathered for an informal morning at The Photographers Gallery - the largest public gallery in London dedicated to photography.
 We enjoyed a breakfast at the Gallery’s cafe hosted by the Director and the Chairman and enjoyed a curator-led tour of "Feminist Avant-Garde of the 1970s" exhibition.